-- BS EN 492:2004
+- EN 492

-- ISO 9001 ("Quality Management System")

-- ISO 14001 ("Environmental Management System")
+- ISO 9001 ("Quality Management System") - ISO 14001 ("Environmental Management System")

-The Swisspearl group is one of Europe's largest producers of fibre cement products and has been manufacturing and developing fibre cement products, including slates, for over 80 years.
+The Swisspearl group is one of Europe's largest producers of fibre cement products and have been manufacturing and developing fibre cement products, including slates, for over 80 years.

 Swisspearl prides itself on manufacturing fibre cement slates which achieve the highest approvals from local, national and international agencies in the fields of product quality and sustainability.
-Swisspearl fibre cement slates are complemented by a range of fibre cement ridges which can be found on all types of roofs across UK.
+Swisspearl fibre cement slates are complemented by a range of fibre cement ridges which can be found on all types of roofs across Ireland.